-Carleton University is pleased to announce the launch of its new Sustainability Plan, Strive for Sustainability.
-The plan builds upon our existing work and the strength we have shown in this field, which has enabled Carleton to become a leader in Environmental and Sustainability action.
+Carleton University released an updated version of its Sustainability Plan, Strive for Sustainability, for 2020-2025.
+The plan builds upon our existing work and the strength we have shown in this field, which has enabled Carleton to become a leader in environmental and sustainability action.

 To date, from an operations viewpoint, this has meant a 35% reduction in our carbon emissions and zero waste certifications for dining.
-In Teaching, we have seen an increasing sustainably focused undergraduate and graduate program offering, and in Research, work has included the development of the Centre for Advanced Building Envelope Research and the Human Building Interaction Lab.
+In teaching, we have seen an increasing focus on sustainability in our undergraduate and graduate programs, and in research, our work has included the development of the Centre for Advanced Building Envelope Research and the Human Building Interaction Lab.

-The Sustainability Plan was coordinated with community participation and leadership engagement to develop key themes which are included within the final version.
-This engagement also highlighted the need for a more holistic plan than our previous strategy, and the need to demonstrate social and real-world impact.
+The Sustainability Plan was developed with community participation and leadership engagement to identify key themes, which are included in the final version.
+This engagement highlighted the need for a more holistic plan than our previous strategy, as well as the need to demonstrate social and real-world impact.

-A shorter version of key themes and actions can be seen here.
+A shorter version of key themes and actions can be viewed here

-The new Sustainability Plan supports several other plans on our campus and is intended to align to third party certifications and reporting including the UN Sustainable Development Goals and UI Green Metric.
+The Sustainability Plan supports several other plans on our campus and is aligned with third-party certifications and reporting, including the UN Sustainable Development Goals, AASHE STARS, and UI Green Metric.